Moathal/private-event/README.md

 # 📖 [Private-events] <a name="about-project"></a>

-> A site lets user create events, and attend events.
-An event can be attended by many users, and take place at specific location & date.
+> A site lets user create events private or public, and attend events.
+An event can be attended by many users, and take place at specific location, date and time.
+All pages are real time updated and all uses are notified thanks to noticed and hotrails gems.
+Tried to use as much association case in the database as possible to push active record to its peak.
+Used sass, Bootstrap and stimulus for styling and responsiveness all embedded in webpack.

 ## 🛠 Built With <a name="built-with"></a>